timchurches/Ggplot2Talk/Ggplot2Talk/index.md

 ---

-## Variations on a scatter plot by substituting geoms
+## variations on a scatter plot by substituting geoms

 ```r